WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Experiments

 \subsection{Experiment Settings}

-\paragraph{Datasets.} Our approach was fine-tuned on the MS-COCO~\citep{lin2014microsoft} dataset, adopting the Karpathy split.
-For methodological evaluation, we harnessed the test set from MS-COCO and randomly sampled from the LAION-aesthetics~\citep{schuhmann2022laion} dataset.
-To demonstrate the applicability of our methodology, we further incorporated the ImageNet~\citep{deng2009imagenet} dataset.
+\textbf{Datasets.} Our approach is fine-tuned on the MS-COCO~\cite{lin2014microsoft} dataset, adopting the Karpathy split.
+For methodological evaluation, we harness the test set from MS-COCO and randomly sample from the LAION-aesthetics~\citep{schuhmann2022laion} dataset.
+For T2I image generation, we adopt the Euler scheduler~\citep{euler} with timestep $T=20$, and the classifier-free guidance scale~\citep{ho2022classifier} is set to 7.5 unless otherwise specified.
+Evaluation for DDIM scheduler~\cite{ddim} and various image generation hyperparameters are available in the Appendix.